PrincetonUniversity/lucid/examples/p4_bmv2_examples/flowcache/README.md

 An exact-match flow cache keyed on `(protocol, src_ip, dst_ip)`.
 On a hit, the cached `(dmac, port)` is used to forward.
-On a miss, the switch emits a **PacketIn** control event to the controller and drops the original packet; the controller is expected to install a matching rule (via `Table.install`) and from then on packets in that flow are forwarded by the data plane.
+On a miss, the switch emits a **PacketIn** event to the controller and drops the original packet; the controller is expected to install a matching rule (via `Table.install`) to forward the rest of the packets in the flow.

 ## Files
 - [flowcache.dpt](flowcache.dpt) — the Lucid program.